ACWD Is Committed to Monitoring for PFAS (Per- and Polyfluoroalkyl Substances)

 Per – and Polyfluoroalkyl Substances (PFAS)

 In recent years, people have become more familiar with the term PFAS.
 PFAS are manmade compounds that have been used to make carpets, clothing, fabrics for furniture, paper packaging for food, electronics, personal hygiene products, and other materials (e.g., cookware) designed to be waterproof, stain-resistant, or non-stick.
-Of particular interest are two compounds that have Notification Levels.
-Perfluorooctanoic Acid, more commonly referred to as PFOA, and Perfluorooctane Sulfonic Acid, or PFOS, and Perfluorobutane Sulfonic Acid or PFBS, and Perfluorohexanesulfonic Acid or PFHxS.
+Of particular interest are three compounds that have Notification Levels.
+Perfluorooctanoic Acid, more commonly referred to as PFOA, Perfluorooctane Sulfonic Acid, or PFOS, and Perfluorobutane Sulfonic Acid or PFBS, and Perfluorohexanesulfonic Acid or PFHxS.
 Notification levels are health-based advisory levels established by the State Water Resource Control Board Division of Drinking Water for contaminants that may be regulated in the future.

 Used in many consumer and industrial products for their ability to repel stains, water, and oil, PFAS are persistent in the environment and do not readily degrade.
 They have been in use since the 1940s and are prevalent in many items we encounter daily – inside and outside the home.
 While items imported from outside the United States may contain PFAS, its use is being phased out in the US.